COSC-499-W2025/capstone-project-team-9/docs/logs/team_logs/Term2WeeklyLogs.md

 ---
 ### **Collaboration Highlights**
+Tight coordination between frontend testing and backend architecture to identify that the resume generation UI bug was actually being caused by a hidden backend terminal lock

 ### **Things to Work On / Reflection**
+* **Decoupling Legacy CLI Logic:** This week's critical server-freeze bug highlighted the dangers of porting legacy terminal code directly into a web environment.
+Moving forward, the team needs to audit the rest of our backend services to ensure all functions are 100% "headless" and do not contain hidden `print()` menus or `input()` prompts that could hang the API.
+* **Asynchronous Processing (Background Tasks):** With the immediate integration bugs patched, our next major architectural hurdle is server blocking.
+Heavy functions (like extracting large ZIP files or waiting for Gemini AI analysis) currently force the user's browser to wait.
+Next week, we need to pivot towards implementing FastAPI `BackgroundTasks` so the server can return instant responses while processing data behind the scenes.
+* **Milestone 3 Polish:** As we approach the final deadlines, we need to ensure our UI components cleanly handle the new API data structures and that our error-handling (like the Global Error Toast) covers all new public endpoints.

 ### **Peer Evaluations**
 | Reviewer | Reviewee | Focus Area |